david-davidson/linkTagger/README.md

 ####Automation tool for Google link tagging

 This shell script makes tagging links faster&mdash;way faster.
-It uses sed, the regular expression&ndash;powered stream editor, to <strong>tag all your links in all your files at once</strong>.
+It uses sed, the regular expression&ndash;powered stream editor, to <strong>tag all your links at once</strong>.
 Just drop the files or directories you want to tag into the directory of your choice, and then run linkTagger.sh from your Linux or Cygwin terminal.
 The script will prompt you for GLT parameters (or preexisting GLT) and take it from there!

 linkTagger knows:
 * To add GLT before section IDs, not after